Names and Attributes

 DEA dot gov: Synthetic Drugs

-country in the first-ever nationwide law enforcement action against the synthetic designer drug industry
+in the first-ever nationwide law enforcement action against the synthetic designer drug industry responsible for

-responsible for the production and sale of synthetic drugs that are often marketed as bath salts, Spice, incense,
+the production and sale of synthetic drugs that are often marketed as bath salts, Spice, incense, or plant food

 FBI: Organized Crime: History of La Cosa Nostra